 - Salary statements: If the seafarer does not have any of the documentation mentioned above, salary statements or the like can be used as documentation.
 In this connection, the seafarer must contact his or her previous employer.

 If it is not possible to acquire the documentation mentioned above, the seafarer can contact the Danish Maritime Authority by email: email@example.com or by telephone: +45 72 19 60 00, which can in some cases assist with information about individual persons' seagoing service on Danish ships.

-In connection with applications for pension for foreign seafarers, reference is made to the Ministry of Employment, which can provide more details about applications, about the conditions for getting a pension, etc.
+In connection with applications for pension for foreign seafarers, this is administered by Udbetaling Danmark, which is a part of the Ministry of Employment, both can provide more details about applications, about the conditions for getting a pension, etc.

-Please note that the Danish Maritime Authority's information about the signing on and signing off of seafarers is not exhaustive and not only based on electronic reports by shipowners.
-Therefore, the Ministry of Employment must decide whether the information is sufficient as documentation of seagoing service.
+Please note that the Danish Maritime Authority's information about the signing on and signing off of seafarers is not exhaustive, therefore, the Ministry of Employment must decide whether the information is sufficient as documentation of seagoing service.